What is Skyway?

 When is this all happening?

-The sensor system deployments are underway.
-The first trial flights are scheduled to begin in July 2023 using operators existing permissions.
-This means drone operators will be using agreements they already have in place with the Civil Aviation Authority.
-During this initial phase, a trained operator will oversee all flights in a command centre to ensure a seamless and safe transition.
+The sensor system deployments started in July 2023 and have continued throughout the project in a growing number of locations.
+The first trial flights also began in July 2023 using the operators existing permissions.
+This meant drone operators used permissions they already had in place with the Civil Aviation Authority.
+During this initial phase, a trained supervisor oversaw all flights in a command centre to ensure a seamless and safe transition.

-As the project progresses, by the end of 2023, all data and recommendations will be submitted for review by the Civil Aviation Authority (CAA).
-This comprehensive review process will ensure that all feedback from consultation with relevant stakeholders and the necessary safety protocols are integrated into the 'superhighway' before the end of the project in July 2024.
+As the project progressed all data and recommendations were submitted for review by the Civil Aviation Authority (CAA).
+This comprehensive review process ensured that there was continuous feedback from consultation with relevant stakeholders and the necessary safety protocols are being integrated into the 'superhighway' before the end of the project in January 2025.

 Route for skyway